carlbomsdata/fuxa-widget-library/README.md

 ### 🔧 Multi-State Logic and Behavior

-Each widget supports dynamic visuals based on a set of predefined state variables embedded in the SVG script block.
 Below is shown the most important state variables that you can bind directly in FUXA editor.

 #### `_pn_setState` (Number)